 Quickstart

-This guide will walk you through setting up the Framelink Figma MCP server.
+This guide will walk you through connecting Figma to your AI coding agent.
 We'll cover how to get the MCP running and integrated with your IDE.
 You'll also learn how to make your first request to the MCP.

 1. Grab your Figma access token

-Before you can make requests to the Framelink Figma MCP server, you will need to generate a Figma access token.
+Before you can pull design data from Figma, you will need to generate a Figma access token.

-1. From the home page in Figma, click your profile icon in the top left corner and select Settings from the dropdown.
+- From the home page in Figma, click your profile icon in the top left corner and select

-2. In the settings menu, select the Security tab.
+Settingsfrom the dropdown. - In the settings menu, select the

 If you need more detailed instructions, you can find them in Figma's documentation on access tokens.